sageserpent-open/SemanticMergeScalaPlugin/README.md

 This position tree should correspond roughly to the syntactic structure of the Scala code being compiled.
 By roughly, I mean that it can leave out the fine detail and just report on the big picture items such as classes and methods.
 However, the plugin has to ensure that the positions on the tree completely cover the entire source file - no gaps are permitted.

 So there is a bit of post-processing of the position tree, using the `transform` method to do a functional transformation of the tree structure.
-I tried to use the ScalaZ rose tree abstraction to do this, but the code got quite messy - so for now, I've stuck with yet another tree data structure.
+I tried to use the ScalaZ rose tree abstraction to do this, but the code got quite messy - so for now, I've stuck with yet another hand-rolled tree data structure.
 Please feel free to refactor this to reuse an existing third party library that is tested, possibly the ScalaZ one.

 The post processing simplifies the tree structure to avoid overwhelming the end user with too much detail, and fills in the gaps in the position tree.
 When simplifying, the algorithm uses the notion of *interesting* tree nodes to decide on what to preserve and what to fuse together or just discard outright.

-Once the position tree has been given the treatment, there is straightforward but long-winded slog via recursive descent that writes out YAML in the manner expected by Plastic SCM / Semantic Merge, with a bit of logic to indent the YAML to make it human-readable.
+Once the position tree has been given the treatment, there is straightforward but long-winded slog via recursive descent that writes out YAML in the manner expected by Plastic SCM / Semantic Merge / GMaster.

-Be aware that the consumer of the YAML has its own notion of *sections*, *containers* and *terminals* - these can be represented as case-classes in their own right, but it was simpler to go with a homogenous position tree representation and encode directly into YAML, rather than introduce another intermediate tree structure.
+Be aware that the consumer of the YAML has its own notion of *sections*, *containers* and *terminals* - these are represented as case-classes in their own right, so the aforementioned recursive descent creates another intermediate tree structure that corresponds to the consumer's YAML model.
+That tree is then serialized as actual YAML by Circe and CirceYaml.

 Within a YAML container, there is postcondition forced on the plugin by the end consumer that the child sections in a container must all abut with each other to form a single contiguous piece of text without gaps.
 It is permitted to have a header at the start of the container and a footer at the end, these make up the gaps between the start and end of the parent container and the leading and trailing child sections, respectively.
 That's the model forced on the plugin and it has to roll with it, regardless of what the Scala grammar looks like.
-Failure to adhere to this will result in a mangled diff or merge - you have been warned!
+This is enforced in the intermediate tree model via code contracts, so if you make mistake when working on the code, this should be detected, causing the plugin to fail fast.